willmca/Fantasy_Football_Trade_Analyzer_Frontend/README.md

 **Known bugs/Planned fixes**

--Currently, player names must be spelled exactly correct for players to be found.
-I plan on changing this to allow for misspellings
--Currently, player names must be fully typed in by the user.
-I plan on implementing an auto-complete feature that will suggest player names as the user types
 -Currently, I am manually updating player ratings each week.
 To keep things doable I am only using the top 300 players according to FantasyPros rankings and only updating ratings each week.
 I have plans to utilize a web scraper to help with the process of updating rankings which would result in more players being included in the player pool and more frequent updates.

 **Links**